09 May Grad, future teacher uses online learning to advantage amid COVID-19

 “I have always wanted to be a Coug,” she said.
 “Cougs lead the way, and that is what I will take away from WSU as a whole – it’s that WSU culture of leading.
 Specifically what I have taken from the education program, is what it is to be a leader and continue innovating in the way that we teach, the way that we communicate and the way that we connect and collaborate.
 You should strive to be a positive agent for change in society, and especially in the education system as a teacher.”

-Romero is one of several thousand graduating students from WSU across the state to participate in a first-ever WSU systemwide graduation celebration at 10 a.m. today, May 9.
-The celebration can be viewed at experience.wsu.edu and is open to the public.
+Romero was one of several thousand graduating students from WSU across the state to participate in the first-ever WSU systemwide graduation celebration.

 Veronica Romero, WSU Tri-Cities education student and graduating senior, firstname.lastname@example.org